werekorren/fmm_add_reduction/README.md

  - brute force
  - greedy vanilla
  - greedy potential
+This is further described in the paper
+E. Mårtensson, P. Stankovski Wagner, "The Number of the Beast: Reducing Additions in Fast Matrix Multiplication Algorithms for Dimensions up to 666", https://eprint.iacr.org/.

 Output is a full specification of the addition-reduced algorithm.
 The algorithm is verified (symbolically/algebraically) to output the correct result (the matrix product).